Scrapbook Supply Storage

 Ink Pads are kept in little shelf units where they can lie flat - either right side up or upside down - depending on if they are dye based or pigment based.
 An old storage unit for Cassette Tapes works great standing on it’s side.
 I usually write the name of the color with a sharpie or small tape label maker.
 Usually they are lined up by color grouping - Blacks, Browns, Blues, Greens, etc. Not all Scrapbook Supply Storage items need to be purchased.

-I did however purchase a couple of Ink Pad Palaces from MotherRubber.com.
+I did however purchase three of the Ink Pad Palaces from MotherRubber.com.
 They are really nice, light weight but very sturdy cardboard, and inexpensive.
 These can be decorated to match your Scraproom or where ever you keep your supplies with stamps, paper, fabric or embellishments.

 Re-inkers are stored on the same shelf as the ink pads and I make a note on the ink pad if I have a re-inker.